 Furniture makes a space functional and comfortable, but artwork and personal photographs are what transform it into a home brimming with character.
-There's a reason we hang up our proudest achievements and get our favorite works of art or even just a photo framed; they remind us of the value in being surrounded by beauty and sentimental memories.
+There's a reason we hang up our proudest achievements and get our favorite works of art or even just a photo framed; they remind us of the value of being surrounded by beauty and sentimental memories.

 Craft a Narrative

-This dissonance between simple elegance and gritty beach themes in the photos keeps the aesthetic pleasing and engaging without feeling forced.
+We're in love with this seating area, where every design decision contributes to an engaging narrative.
+The dissonance between simple elegance and casual relaxation keeps the aesthetic pleasing and engaging without feeling forced.
 If you love photography, consider choosing pieces that make sense in the context of your home and that will contribute to the story you've already created with the other elements of your interiors.

 Mix Clean With Clutter

 Busy doesn't have to be bad, and this gallery wall is proof.
 Though it's covered in eclectic frames and hectic seascape paintings, the crisp white paint, clean wood built-ins, sleek lighting, and modern furniture all work to elevate the overall space for a polished feel.
 It feels authentic and livable but also photo-ready.

 Of course, the artwork doesn't have to be the focal point of the room.
 Decorative pieces—like the branch and the metallic objects here—immediately draw our attention while the artwork takes a backseat.
 Without the two framed pieces, though, the shelves might look unfinished.
 And a good way to make sure the art doesn't overwhelm your desired look?
 Casually lean your frames against the back of a shelf wall.

 For a photo-wall idea that looks beautiful and personalized, consider displaying your personal images of family and friends.
 Mix and match frame styles for an eclectic look, or stick to one color and shape to keep it streamlined and modern.